-Google's Pixel 5a may have been leaked
+Google's Pixel 5A may have been leaked

 Read more: The best 5G phones for 2021

-The specs leaked show that so far, the Pixel 5a will be very similar to the devices Google launched in 2020.
+The specs leaked show that so far, the Pixel 5A will be very similar to the devices Google launched in 2020.
+In a Wednesday update, Hemmerstoffer uploaded a video to YouTube that offered a 360-degree, mock-up view of the reported device.
+You can check out the rendering below.

 Google didn't immediately respond to a request for comment.